djkunkel/retro-gfx/README.md

 # Where does it run?
 1. DOSBox-X
 2. A couple of real DOS machines that have VESA compliant video adapters and support the linear framebuffer and mode 0x101 (640x480x8) for now.
+3. It runs in UNREAL mode (https://en.wikipedia.org/wiki/Unreal_mode) so EMM386 or Windows must not be loaded in order for it to work.

 # Acknowledgements